MJDFreelance/gist-api/README.md

 ## Test

-Open up test.http and click play.
+Open up test.http, replace {endpoint url} with the url generated during deployment (it will be at the end of the output generated in the terminal) and click play.
 Enjoy!

 ## Useful commands